ShivOnly/threat-intelligence-ui/README.md

 ## 🛠️ Getting Started

-### install Nodejs if not finish all its process and select valid path
+### install Nodejs if not, then finish all its process and select valid path
 https://nodejs.org

 ### 1. Clone the repository